pcmihnea/HA_WMR500/README.md

 - Add the following lines in `configuration.yaml` file (present inside the user-defined `homeassistant` configuration folder).
 As the WMR500 reports a high number of measurements (over 55), user discretion is advised in selecting which measurement to be integrated in the HomeAssistant instance.
-Note: `expire_after` value should be set at least four times the sample period (as defined by the automation trigger period), for eg. 4*30=120.
+Note: `expire_after` value should be set at least three times the sample period (as defined by the automation trigger period), for eg. 3*60=180.
 ```
 mqtt:
     sensor: